20 Balloon Experiments to Make Your Lessons Really Pop

 Balloon Experiments Two Balloons YouTube

-You have two balloons, one filled with more air than than the other.
+You have two balloons, one filled with more air than the other.
 When you open the valve between them, what will happen?
 The answer is almost certain to surprise you.
 Learn how it works in the video at the link below.

-14. Power a light bulb with static electricity.
+14. Power a light bulb with static electricity

 Balloon Experiments Spinning Penny Steve Spangler